sammerham/Express_HealthCare_backend/readme.md

 - Most of the routes are fully protected by (enusreAdmin, ensureLoggedIn, ensureCorrectUserOrAdmin)
 #### /auth:
 - auth/login
-- /auth/register
-* once successfully complete login or registration you get a token to be used in other routes by adding it as a header authorization: Bearer Token.
+* once successfully complete login you get a token to be used in other routes by adding it as a header authorization: Bearer Token.
 - users: Adds, edit, delete user.
 This is not the registration endpoint --- instead, this is only for admin users to Adds, edit, delete user.
 The new user being added can be an admin.
 #### These routes are protected :